Best shark movies of all time, ranked

 - Cast: Roy Scheider, Robert Shaw, Richard Dreyfuss

 The great white granddaddy himself.
 Spielberg's 1975 masterpiece staked out an entire genre of monster films and ruined outdoor swimming for generations.

-The plot has certainly gained some rewatchability because of the Covid pandemic.
-But above its analysis of why institutions fail (where the personal and political intersect) and the chilling elemental wrath of nature, the real red meat of the film is in its deft treatment of its characters.
-It takes a good amount of time building up our interest in them before sending them out on a leaky boat to hunt a giant man-eater, making how they react to what they face all the more rewarding to watch.
+Consider all that in light of the Covid pandemic and you'll see why the film has gained some rewatchability.
+But above its analysis of why institutions fail; where the personal and political intersect; and the chilling elemental wrath of nature, the real red meat of the film is in its deft treatment of its characters.
+It takes a good amount of time building up our sympathies for them before sending them out on a leaky boat to hunt a giant man-eater, making the film the most compelling study of shark fear this side of getting eaten by one.

 Sadly, what the film did for cinema, it certainly didn't do for sharks — at least when it comes to their public image.
-The flick caused a massive shift in our perception of the mostly shy and fleeting animals, transforming them from largely understudied, liminal creatures to internationally reviled, vengeful killing machines.
-This fed into an uptick of attacks on sharks by humans; driving population declines (opens in new tab) in the Northwest Atlantic Ocean of 89% in hammerhead sharks, 79% in great white sharks, and 65% in tiger sharks in the years following the film.
+The flick caused a massive shift in our perception of the mostly shy and reclusive animals, transforming them from largely understudied, liminal creatures to internationally reviled, vengeful killing machines.
+This fed into an uptick in hunting and killing of sharks by humans; partly fuelling a crash in populations in the Northwest Atlantic Ocean by 89% in hammerhead sharks, 79% in great white sharks, and 65% in tiger sharks in the years since the film's release.

 Maybe it's the sharks' turn to make a movie about us?